This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 2 cups fresh raspberries

-• Bake in a preheated oven 60-75 minutes until a skewer inserted in the cake comes out mostly clean.
-The cake will have risen and the streusel will be dry.
+• Bake in the preheated 350°F oven 60-75 minutes until a skewer inserted into the cake comes out mostly clean; the cream cheese filling will be slightly wet.
+The cake will have risen, and the streusel will be dry.
+Remove from the oven and cool in the pan for 1 hour.

 Video